kemayo/leech/README.markdown

 Leech uses [Pillow](https://pillow.readthedocs.io/en/stable/index.html) for image manipulation and conversion.
 If you want to use a different image format, you can install the required dependencies for Pillow and you will probably have to tinker with Leech.
 See the [Pillow documentation](https://pillow.readthedocs.io/en/stable/installation.html#external-libraries) for more information.

-By default, Leech will try and save all non-animated images as JPEG because of its small size.
+By default, Leech will try and save all non-animated images as JPEG.
 The only animated images that Leech will save are GIFs.

 To configure image support, you will need to create a file called `leech.json`.
 See the section below for more information.